pub-calculator-io/adding-fractions-calculator/readme.md

-# Adding Fractions Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Adding Fractions Calculator Widget for WordPress

 Adding fractions calculator to add and subtract proper and improper fractions.
 The calculator performs operations with up to nine given fractions.